The basics of cache, cache coherency, and “false sharing”

 Let me draw a simple picture for you of some idealized matching logic of a fully associative cache with 4 lines and 64 bytes per line – a 256 byte cache.

-In this picture Cmp is a component that returns 1 if all bits match, otherwise it returns 0.
-The components Sel returns the byte indicated by the offset in the data coming from the right input if the left input is 1, otherwise it returns the byte 0x00.
+returns the byte indicated by the offset in the data coming from the right input if the left input is 1

 Obviously, more logic is required to implement the (re)placement policy, but we’ll that for another course.
 If you can get a hold of some gates, it’d be an interesting Shannon-esque exercise.